jperla/webify/README.markdown

 TODO
 ====
 Webify includes
-* controllers
+- controllers
-* templates, subtemplates, and layouts
+- templates, subtemplates, and layouts
+- URL dispatching and redirects
-* forms
+- forms
-* middleware
+- middleware
-* a debugging and production server thread
+- a debugging and production server thread
-* smallest python app period
+- smallest python app period
-* very extensible and easy to understand
+- very extensible and easy to understand

 Webify still needs, in order,
-* Models and backend storage
+- Models and backend storage*
-* URL dispatching and redirects
-* Documentation, auto-generated from codebase, with auto-tests
+- Documentation, auto-generated from codebase, with auto-tests
-* Sessions and authentication
+- Sessions and authentication*
-* Email
+- Email
-* Webapp testing framework with fixtures
+- Webapp testing framework with fixtures
-* Pluggable sub-webapps
+- Pluggable sub-webapps*
-* Auto-admin (databrowse?)
+- Auto-admin (databrowse?)*
-* Standard template filters
+- Standard template filters
-* Synchronous and asynchronous signals and dispatchers
+- Synchronous and asynchronous signals and dispatchers*
-* Cache system
+- Cache system*
-* Internationalization
+- Internationalization*
-* CSRF protection
+- CSRF protection
-* Sitemaps
+- Sitemaps
-* RSS Feeds
+- RSS Feeds

+*requires a hard design decision

 Webify will never have